logicalclocks/logicalclocks.github.io/docs/user_guides/projects/project/add_members.md

 Data owners hold the highest authority in the project, having full control of its contents.

-Capable of:
+They are allowed to:
-- Sharing project
+- Share a project
-- Managing project and its members
+- Manage the project and its members
-- Working with all feature store abstractions (such as Feature groups, Feature views, Storage connectors, etc.)
+- Work with all feature store abstractions (such as Feature groups, Feature views, Storage connectors, etc.)

 It is worth mentioning that the project's creator (aka. `author`) is a special type of `Data owner`.
 He is the only user capable of deleting the project and it is impossible to change his role to `Data scientist`.